tonydima1/Star-Wars-Galaga/README.md

 Unfortunaly to have sounds and sprites it would be needed to download the sprites/sounds (png/wav files).
 Find their directory and place them as I have instructed in the programs.
 It is not exactly like Galaga, but it is very similar.

 Controls Left and Right Arrow Keys.
 Space to Fire and Start Game.
-If you move off screen you die.
+If you move off screen you instantly perish (NO CHEATING!).

 Special Features of Game Include: